vuejs/v2.vuejs.org/src/v2/guide/class-and-style.md

 order: 6
 ---

 A common need for data binding is manipulating an element's class list and its inline styles.
-Since they are both attributes, we can use `v-bind` to handle them: we just need to calculate a final string with our expressions.
+Since they are both attributes, we can use `v-bind` to handle them: we only need to calculate a final string with our expressions.
 However, meddling with string concatenation is annoying and error-prone.
 For this reason, Vue provides special enhancements when `v-bind` is used with `class` and `style`.
 In addition to strings, the expressions can also evaluate to objects or arrays.

 ## Binding HTML Classes